 Front Row: Carmen Jones (Children’s Services Board member), Philip Harris, Kimm Campbell, Silvia Quintana, Arthur Gallop, Vice Mayor Beam Furr, Dan Schevis (Children’s Services Board Chair and HandsOn Broward Board Member)

 To celebrate Mental Health Awareness month in May, OCP2 and BBHC want to recognize youth, young adults, and family leaders, as well as provider or staff professionals who have been made a difference in Broward County communities through their work and personal stories of hope and strength.

 NOW THROUGH APRIL 21st – NOMINATE SOMEONE WHO STRIVES TO MAKE A DIFFERENCE FOR YOUTH IN OUR COMMUNITY!

 The individuals selected will receive a Recognition Award at the “OCP2 2nd Annual Wellness Day” event on Saturday, May 13, 2017 at Central Broward Regional Park (shelter 8).

 Click HERE to view the nomination forms!

 View pictures of last year “1st Annual Wellness Day”

-- One Community Partnership 2 @ Broward Behavioral Health Coalition
+- One Community Partnership 2 is located at Broward Behavioral Health Coalition

 - United States